-The Women’s Forum of the ASAA includes people interested in promoting scholarship on women in Asia or supporting women working within Asian Studies.
+The Women’s Forum of the ASAA is open to any member interested in promoting scholarship on women and/or gender in Asia or supporting women working within Asian Studies.
 The Women’s Forum:

 - coordinates a moderated email discussion listserv

 - holds a biennial meeting held during the ASAA Conference

 - supports the Women in Asia book series

 The ASAA Women’s Caucus was established in 1978 and changed its name to the Women’s Forum at the 2006 ASAA Conference.
 The forum has played a significant role in raising the profile of women doing research on Asia in Australia, as well as promoting research about women in Asia.